 This course is an introduction to formal models of belief, desire, and rational choice.
 It has roughly three parts.
 The first introduces the core ideas of Bayesian epistemology, where belief is treated as an attitude that comes in degrees.
 In the second part, we turn to formal models of desire, drawing on utility theory in economics and value theory in philosophy.
 We will also look at some connections between rational belief and desire.
-The third part takes a closer look at decision theory, which formalises the intuition that rational agents do what they believe will bring them closer to satisfying their desires.
+The third part takes a closer look at expected utility theory, which formalises the intuition that rational agents do what they believe will bring them closer to satisfying their desires.

 No prior knowledge of the material is expected.
 Familiarity with basic propositional logic will be helpful.

 Dr Wolfgang Schwarz (email@example.com)